Exo-biote : image représentant un robot mou en forme de spirale copyright Jonathan Pêpe

 Robotics has numerous economic, environmental, and societal impacts.

-The research program teams wish to focus their short-term efforts on the field of health and, more generally, on personal assistance.
+The research programme teams wish to focus their short-term efforts on the field of health and, more generally, on personal assistance.

 Shared disruptive equipment will also be implemented in order to integrate all of the scientific concepts mentioned and to capitalize on and promote the results obtained.
 The budget will be used to fund theses, post-docs, hardware and software platform engineers, the recruitment of young researchers, and transfer activities.
-All data, prototypes, and software developed as part of the Robotics for society research program will be openly disseminated, with a focus on open source.
+All data, prototypes, and software developed as part of the Organic robotics research programme will be openly disseminated, with a focus on open source.

 Ecosystem of the PEPR O2R